Viom-Shrestha/Viom-Shrestha/README.md

 ## 🐣 About Me

 Hey there!
 I’m Viom, an AI enthusiast who loves coding, creating, and playing games.
-I dream of making my own cute video game one day and spend my free time modeling adorable 3D things in Blender!
+I dream of making my own video game one day and spend my free time modeling 3D things in Blender!

 ---

-## 💡 Skills & Sparkles
+## 💡 Skills

 - 🐍 **Python**
 - ☕ **Java**